PCastro128/hackcu2020/README.md

 ### Inspiration
 The creators of the PC Jackal extension are freshmen who are currently enrolled in Computer Systems at CU Boulder.
 Shoutout to CSCI 2400 for inspiring the project lol!

+### What We Learned Over the Course of the Day
+Two of our members learned JavaScript and CSS.
+All of us learned how to make a Chrome Extension, how to use HTML, and that it is best to enter the HackCU lunch line early because it gets really long really fast.